Governance Defensibility for Boards

-Founded by Ivan Roche — former CTO, COO and Interim CDO · 25+ years across insurance, aviation, financial services, telecoms and public sector
+Founded by Ivan Roche — former CTO & COO · 25+ years across insurance, aviation, financial services · 30+ expert network engagements in AI governance

 The scrutiny standard